mchion/ML_continual_learning_pipeline/README.md

 ## Data Transformation
-Once images were loaded and saved locally, they were resized to a 256x256 format and normalized as a tensor image.
-But in order to resize the images, we had to find the mean and standard deviation of the image set first.
+Once images were loaded and saved locally, we resized them to a 256 x 256 format and normalized as a tensor image.
+But in order to resize the images, we had to first find the mean and standard deviation of the image set.

 ```shell
 def batch_mean_and_sd(loader):